Skip to main content

 • the costs of finding new tenants if you left early

-Risk of court action by the landlord
+Court action by your landlord

 They have up to 6 years to make a claim.